Simulation settings

 can be specified to apply to the model output.
 See more details in the Output CSV section section.
 If a map

-is provided to extract data for specific locations (e.g. gauges
+section) is provided to extract data for specific locations (e.g. river_gauge__count

 ), the netCDF location names are extracted from these maps.
 For a specific location (grid cell) a location